robatwilliams/hills-api/README.md

 🚚 Paginate large result sets

-🗜️ Compressed HTTP responses for speed and efficiency
+🗜️ Compressed and cacheable HTTP responses for speed and efficiency

 👐 Free to use, no API key (at least while it's not costing me much)